 The Anticancer Antibiotic Mitomycin Family

-The mitomycins are a well known family of natural products first discovered in the 1950s which exhibit antitumor and antibiotic activity.
-Mitomycin A and B (Figure 1-1, 1,2) were isolated in 1956 by Hata and coworkers from the fermentation broth of Streptomyces caespituous.1 Two years later, Wakaki and coworkers isolated mitomycin C (3) from the fermentation broth of the same organism (Figure 1-1).2 The methylated analog of 3 named poriformycin (4) was isolated from Streptomyces verticillatus.3 These four natural products represent the first known examples of the mitomycin family.
+The mitomycins are a well-known family of natural products first discovered in the 1950s, which exhibit antitumor and antibiotic activity.
+Mitomycin A and B (Figure 1-1, 1,2) were isolated in 1956 by Hata and coworkers from the fermentation broth of Streptomyces caespituous.1 Two years later, Wakaki and coworkers isolated mitomycin C (3) from the fermentation broth of the same organism (Figure 1-1).2 The methylated analog of 3, named poriformycin (4), was isolated from Streptomyces verticillatus.3 These four natural products represent the first known examples of the mitomycin family.

 The structure of the mitomycins is quite unique among anticancer antibiotics.
 Structure elucidation studies of 1 using chemical degradation, UV spectroscopy,4 and X-ray crystallography5 showed the presence of an aziridine ring fused to a pyrrolo[1,2a]indole and aminobenzoquinone.
 Since 1 could be converted into 3 upon treatment with methanolic ammonia,4a structures 2-4 were assigned by analogy.
 The unique scaffold of 1-4 was later confirmed by Kishi’s total syntheses,6 and the absolute stereochemistry was revised in 1983 using X-ray dispersion techniques.7 These compounds were the first examples of aziridine containing natural products, and currently there are over 1000 synthetic analogs.8